Richie003/Richie003/README.md

 </br>

 > I'm a Computer Scientist with experience in diverse computer software fields.
-I have a strong passion for delivering solutions by quickly learning, solving problems.
+I have a strong passion for delivering solutions by quickly learning, and solving problems.

 </b>

 ## What I do
 - > ⚙️🔥 I build functional web applications.
-- > 🔄 I build API's and work with API's
+- > 🔄 I build APIs and work with APIs

 ## What I don't do
 - > 😑I don't fix printers or tv remotes.